-Initiative: Intergovernmental Agreements Was this non-tax initiative a part of your original plan application \Box or a plan amendment X ?
+Initiative: Intergovernmental Agreements Was this non-tax initiative a part of your original plan application \Box or a plan amendment X?
 Has the ordinance(s) needed to implement this initiative been enacted?
-X Yes \square No If yes, when was the ordinance enacted?
+X Yes \Box No If yes, when was the ordinance enacted?
 February 1, 2018 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 The city has utilized this authority three times since implementation.
 The process of issuing agreements by resolution as opposed to ordinance provides ease, flexibility, and speed to the process, while still meeting the level of necessary approval and transparency.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 We suffered no negative effects from the adoption of this initiative.

-Initiative: Municipal Court Technology and Maintenance Fee Was this non-tax initiative a part of your original plan application □ or a plan amendment X?
+Initiative: Municipal Court Technology and Maintenance Fee (2017) and As Amended (2022) Was this non-tax initiative a part of your original plan application \Box or a plan amendment X?
 Has the ordinance(s) needed to implement this initiative been enacted?
 X Yes \Box No If yes, when was the ordinance enacted?
-September 21, 2017 If no, please describe challenges faced in enacting the related ordinance(s).
+September 21, 2017.
+Amended: September 15, 2022 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
-The receipts to date have been over three hundred dollars.
-Simultaneous with the final reading and adoption of the ordinance implementing the new fee, City Council also approved the purchase of new municipal court software at a cost of twenty-five thousand dollars.
-While the fee will never generate enough revenue to cover this expense entirely, any amount will be helpful in offsetting the burden to the general fund.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-We suffered no negative effects from the adoption of this initiative.
+Simultaneously with the final reading and adoption of the ordinance first implementing the new fee, City Council also approved the purchase of new municipal court software at a cost of twenty-five thousand dollars.
+While the fee will never generate enough revenue to cover this expense entirely, any